M-Meydan/FxResult/README.md

 ## Fluent Extensions

-FxResults provides a rich set of fluent extension methods for transforming, validating, branching, and reacting to `Result<T>` outcomes.
+FxResult provides a rich set of fluent extension methods for transforming, validating, branching, and reacting to `Result<T>` outcomes.

 Each extension is grouped by its role in the pipeline, and every method supports both sync and async flows where applicable.

 **How Result Chains Work**

-FxResults pipelines operate with short-circuiting semantics:
+FxResult pipelines operate with short-circuiting semantics:

 - Each step (`Then`, `Tap`, `FailIf`, `Ensure`, etc.) is only executed if the current `Result` is successful (`IsSuccess == true`)